DrAdrianDC/My-CV/README.md

 ### Welcome to my CV repository!

-This repository contains my detailed Curriculum Vitae (CV), which outlines my educational background, professional experience, skills, publications and projects.
-Feel free to explore the contents to get a comprehensive view of my qualifications and expertise.
+This repository contains my detailed Curriculum Vitae (CV), which outlines my educational background, professional experience, skills, publications, etc. Feel free to explore the contents to get a comprehensive view of my qualifications and expertise.

 ## Contact Information